 Gesso is something many beginners try to understand.
 While professional artists blend it and share homemade recipes, beginners just want to know what is this and if I need it or not?!

 The decision is gesso necessary for acrylic painting depends on the surface you work with.
-You don’t have to gesso a pre-primed canvas purchased in a craft shop.
-But the gesso is necessary for raw canvas, wood, and other surfaces because it provides paint adhesion.
+You don’t have to gesso a pre-primed canvas purchased in a craft shop, but even if you need it, you can make a Homemade Gesso easily.
+The gesso is necessary for raw canvas, wood, and other surfaces because it provides paint adhesion.

 I’d like to guide you in this article to common reasons why we use gesso for acrylic painting, my easy instruction on how to do it, but also how we can make it at home or where to buy the recommended brands for the best prices.